-This section gives hints on how to write efficient code for the ColdFire IAR Assembler.
-For information about projects including both assembler and C or C++ source files, see the ColdFire® IAR C/C++ Compiler Reference Guide.
+This section gives hints on how to write efficient code for the IAR Assembler for S08.
+For information about projects including both assembler and C source files, see the IAR C Compiler Reference Guide for S08.

 ACCESSING SPECIAL FUNCTION REGISTERS